Undergraduate Peer Mentor Program

 No. The UPMs will always be in the office during their office hours unless they have notified the entire class otherwise.
 In this case, your UPM will ask another UPM to take his or her office hours to ensure that there is always someone who is able to answer questions during those designated hours.
 You are welcome to drop by at any time!

-The Purdue Owl website is a great reference for proper MLA formatting! http://owl.english.purdue.edu/owl/resource/747/01/
+The Purdue OWL website is a great resource for proper APA formatting! https://owl.purdue.edu/owl/research_and_citation/apa_style/apa_formatting_and_style_guide/general_format.html

 How long can I check out a book from the UPM library?

 Books are available to check out for two weeks at a time and can be renewed only once for another two weeks.
 The only exception to this rule is if you can prove from your syllabus that you need to keep the book longer for an assignment.
-You are only allowed to have two books checked out at a time.
+Students are only allowed to have two books checked out at a time unless they are checking out books for a reading clinic, in which case they may check out up to four books.
+Faculty may check out as many books as they need.

 What books can I check out from the UPM library?